Skip to main content

 Human History

 The Chersky Range area has been inhabited by Yukaghir, Even, and Yakut peoples for thousands of years, surviving through reindeer herding, hunting, and fishing in one of the harshest environments on Earth.
 Russian exploration began in the 17th century but the extreme remoteness limited contact.
-The range is named after geologist Ivan Chersky who explored it in the 1890s.
-Soviet-era forced labor camps operated in the broader Magadan region during the Gulag period, though the extreme mountain terrain prevented development within what is now the park.
+The range is named after Polish-Russian geologist and geographer Ivan Chersky, who explored the region in 1891–92 and died there during his expedition.
+[1] Soviet-era forced labor camps operated in the broader Magadan region during the Gulag period, though the extreme mountain terrain prevented development within what is now the park.

 Park History